Skip to main content

 • The legacy deprecation warning (Legacy environment variables detected (GATEWAY_PORT_START, etc.)) no longer appears.
 If it does, a legacy variable is still set — Gateway refuses to start when legacy variables and an explicit listener configuration are both present, so unset every legacy variable it names.

-For the worked example above, the block lists the DEFAULT listener (this output is from Gateway 3.20.0 and may change in later versions):
+For the SNI worked example above, the block lists the DEFAULT listener (this output is from Gateway 3.20.0 and may change in later versions):

 [main] [INFO] [Bootstrap] - Computed configuration: